Ishyra Asmin Jabidi: Youth

-2019 was to be an eventful year for Ishyra in national team colours.
-He was called up at under-23 level for the 2020 AFC U-23 Championship qualification matches in March that were played in Vietnam.
+Ishyra was called up at under-23 level for the 2020 AFC U-23 Championship qualification matches in March that were played in Vietnam.
 In the first match against the hosts, Ishyra started the game but was replaced by Haimie Anak Nyaring at half-time due to an injury he suffered in the first half.
 The match finished 6–0 to the home side with both keepers conceding three goals each.
-He was made a member of the full national team for the 2022 World Cup and 2023 Asian Cup qualification matches against Mongolia but Haimie was between the posts for both legs.
-At the end of the year, he was included in the contingent for the 30th SEA Games football tournament held in the Philippines.
+At the end of 2019, he was included in the contingent for the 30th SEA Games football tournament held in the Philippines.
 He started the first group game against Vietnam, conceding six goals.
 He was dropped for Haimie in the second game but did not fare better as Thailand thumped the Wasps with a 0–7 score.
 Ishyra was restored to the lineup for the third match against Laos but was dismissed for a professional foul on Somxay Keohanam in the 14th minute, the match ending 3–0 to the Young Elephants.
 After serving his suspension for the game against Indonesia, he was fielded by coach Aminuddin Jumat for the final group match against Singapore.
 The team played with 10 men after the dismissal of Hanif Farhan Azman just before the 50-minute mark and lost 0–7, conceding four goals in the last quarter of the hour.

+Senior

+Ishyra experienced his first outing with the full national team at a friendly tournament in Sabah, Malaysia in February 2016.
+In November of the same year, he was selected as one of the backup goalkeepers for the 2016 AFC Solidarity Cup which was also held in Malaysia.
+A full year later, he was called up for the 2017 Aceh World Solidarity Tsunami Cup in Indonesia.
+In June 2019, he was made a member of the full national team for the 2022 World Cup and 2023 Asian Cup qualification matches against Mongolia but Haimie was between the posts for both legs.

 Ishyra made his full international debut in an away friendly against Laos on 27 March 2022 in a 3–2 defeat.
 He was selected for the 2022 AFF Mitsubishi Electric Cup that December as the reserve goalkeeper.

-Personal life

-Ishyra Asmin has a younger brother, Ishyra Aqimin, who is a Bruneian youth international player.
+A year later, he performed the same role at the 2026 World Cup qualification matches against Indonesia.
+On 17 October in the second leg of the round at Hassanal Bolkiah National Stadium, he replaced Haimie Abdullah Nyaring on the 71st minute after the latter picked up an injury.
+The match ended 0–6 to the away side.

+Ishyra's next appearance for the Wasps was the 2027 AFC Asian Cup qualification match against Yemen on 14 October 2025, conceding nine goals, five of them coming from Nasser Al-Gahwashi.